Hormonal Contraceptive Patch

 What is it?

-The contraceptive patch is a hormonal form of birth control.
-It looks like a square bandage or nicotine patch.
+Contraceptive patch is a hormonal form of birth control.
+A hormonal contraceptive patch looks like a square bandage or nicotine patch.
 It is thin, beige and sticks to your skin.
 It releases two hormones into your bloodstream through your skin to prevent pregnancy: estrogen and progestin.

 How do you use it?